Tech grifters and how to avoid them

 This list of questions feels inexhaustible sometimes, and the above questions are quite generic.
 Each business has its own individual needs and stakeholders and must identify the best technologies necessary to maintain the mission-critical systems that serve them and work for their own business goals.

-But by doing this due diligence and looking at their businesses’ overall objectives, the risk being scammed for twentieth century snake oil decreases.
+But by doing this due diligence and looking at their businesses’ overall objectives, the risk of being scammed for twentieth-century snake oil decreases.
 Because while we all love the tale of a grifter, the only place we should really be seeing them is on the big screen.